-On February 1, 2018, the Company's latest Unit Option began and terminated on February 28, 2018.
+On February 1, 2018, the Company initiated another Unit Option Program which terminated on February 28, 2018.
 The Unit Option consisted of Units of our securities where each Unit (priced at \$250.00 each) was comprised of (i) 50 shares of Common Stock and (ii) Common Stock purchase warrants to purchase an additional 50 shares of Common Stock.
 The investor's Plan account was credited with the number of shares of the Company's Common Stock acquired under the Units purchased.
 Each warrant affords the investor the opportunity to purchase one share of Company Common Stock at a warrant exercise price of \$5.00.
 The warrant is referred to as "ZNWAH."